getyoti/web-fcm-demo/README.md

 Now the client is ready to use.
 You just need to follow the FCM instructions, take a photo and wait for the response.

+### Windows

+If the client browser does not start automatically or the given address in the terminal does not work, replace `0.0.0.0` by `127.0.0.1`.

 ## Face Capture module

 The `Face Capture` module is a npm package that provides a React component which takes pictures using face detection tools.